 What It Is

 Software as a Service, also known as SaaS, has taken over the world in the past decade.
 Companies deliver their software applications via the internet rather than through complicated hardware and software installations and manage security and performance from their own servers.
+SaaS companies are a leading example of businesses that rely on recurring revenue through subscription-based models.
 These products cover many uses, from complex IT tools to simple entertainment apps.

 How It Creates Recurring Revenue